 Yes.
 At 140 lbs, a 5’6 woman generally falls within the healthy BMI range and is considered at a safe weight for overall health, assuming balanced nutrition and activity.

-160 lbs may fall into the overweight BMI category for a 5’6 female, but individual factors like muscle mass, body composition, and waist size should also be considered before labeling it unhealthy.
+160 lbs may fall into the Fat BMI category for a 5’6 female, but individual factors like muscle mass, body composition, and waist size should also be considered before labeling it unhealthy.

 4. How much should a 5’6 woman weigh by age?